acheeseye/ai-playing-checkers/README.md

 - Kings are not displayed correctly when they move from king spot.
 - 3.2.1 hot fix(?)
 Kings are now displayed correctly at all times.
 # Non-Version Related Comments
-- (JH) Currently working on collision check/move piece functions.
+- [x] Currently working on collision check/move piece functions.
 Feel free to make your own and/or put together a GUI!
-1/24
+(1/24, JH)
-- (JH) ~~Currently working on implementing king transformations/movements.~~ 1/25
+- [ ] ~~Currently working on implementing king transformations/movements.~~ (1/25, JH)
-- (JH) Currently working on all possible move generation.
-1/25
+- [x] Currently working on all possible move generation.
+(1/25, JH)
-- (JH) Currently working on implementing king movements and debugging transformation.
-1/26
+- [x] Currently working on implementing king movements and debugging transformation.
+(1/26, JH)
+- [ ] Currently working on implementing multijumping.
+(1/29, JH)
 - Here's a maybe helpful chart for all the playable positions:

 |P|L|A|Y|A|B|L|E|